Mount Arthur (Tasmania): History

 The summit cairn was built in the late 1800s as a survey marker for north-east Tasmania.

 The area around the mountain was an important timber district early in Tasmanian colonial settlement.

 From 1879, the Lisle valley, on the northern aspect of Mount Arthur, was the centre of gold mining and for twenty years the town of Lisle was a thriving commercial centre.
 The town no longer exists apart from the remains of the town cemetery.

 Due to its close proximity to Launceston its summit is home to a large number of radio towers.
 WayFM (105.3 and 98.1), Launceston, and Northern Tasmania's Christian community radio station, have their tower on Mount Arthur.
+There are several amateur radio repeaters installed.
 It is also a popular destination for hikers.